Fabian-RY/Fabian-RY/README.md

 - 🧰 In my current job I am giving support to several different tools, each of which use fairly different stacks, reach, usage and goals, that means I can do a lot of different technologies.
 I'm very versatile to maintain different apps!
 - 📖 I'm currently learning about automations on scientific instrumentation and distributed systems communication.
 Robotics is sooo cool!
 - 🤖 I like machine learning and, and i have some experience too in unsupervised models and neural networks!
-- 📫 If you want to contact me, just email me to fabianry97@gmail.com!